kilabit.info

 But, but, developer may changes their package.json/requirements/go.mod anytime…

-You can keep the "npm install/pip install" command in the dockerfile.
-When new dependencies updates, the npm/pip/other should pick up whats new and only download the new packages from external network (internet).
-The rest of packages that does not changes should be fetch from cache.
+You can keep the "npm install/pip install" command in the Dockerfile.
+When the dependencies file updated, the npm/pip/other should pick up whats new and only download the new packages from external network (internet).
+The rest of packages that does not changes, which already installed during building of base image, should be fetched from local cache.

-Anyway, your developer should tell you when new dependencies changes, so you, as DevOps should prepare new base image.
+Anyway, the developer should tell you when new dependencies changes, so you, as DevOps should prepare new base image.